 Deutsche Bahn (DB) is the largest train company in Germany with their high-quality rail network making them one of the most popular ways to travel among locals and visitors.
-They are also a popular option as they offer connections between major cities that can often be faster than flying.

-Sparpreis: This ticket can be exchanged for a voucher subject to a €10 fee up until the day before departure.
-This ticket cannot be refunded or exchanged on the departure date itself.
+- Saver price: This ticket can be exchanged for a voucher (minus a €10 fee) up until the day before departure.
 This ticket is only valid for the selected train.

 -